Survival & Recovery

 The most important lesson I have ever learned, and the one that has fostered the majority of my personal healing, is that every single person deserves to be loved.
 If someone as awful as the people who hurt me deserve to be loved, then surely someone as unimportant and unremarkable as me deserves it, too?

-When I was 17 I began a spiral into the darkest place imaginable.
-That dark void remained the constant in my life for 3 years before I finally came to a breaking point.
-I was getting ready to leave for work and every ounce of strength, both physical and mental, evaded me.
+When I was seventeen I began a spiral into the darkest place imaginable.
+That dark void remained the constant in my life for more than three years before I finally came to a breaking point.
+I was getting ready to leave for work one morning and every ounce of strength, both physical and mental, evaded me.
 I fell to the floor of my kitchen and began to sob harder than I had in my entire life.
-I knew in that moment I had only 2 choices: run or die.
+I knew in that moment I had only two choices: run or die.
 I chose to run.
 An amazing human being, who happened to spend most of my life married to my dad, was willing to take me in.
-Just a few months before my 21st birthday I moved to Texas and lived in a stable and loving home for the first time in my life.
+Just a few months before my twenty-first birthday I moved to Texas and lived in a stable and loving home for the first time in my life.
 To say I thrived would be an understatement.
+In every blog entry in which I refer to my parents, she is the mom to which I am referring.
+Outside of this blurb I will always refer to my birth mother as my abuser.

 There have been waves of popularity surrounding the theme of writing letters to one’s self, but I have never really been able to write one of any length.
 Mostly because I would never risk changing my past (as difficult as it was, it was mine and it shaped me into a version of me that I truly adore), but also because the only thing I think would benefit the younger me would be the following: